stereum-dev/ethereum-node-web-docs/docs/02-guides/02-installation/01-use-case-guides/03-node-operator/lido/02-lido-sdvtm-ssv.md

 ### Step 39: Verify SSV DKG Service Accessiblity

 Verify that your SSV DKG service is accessible from the outside: https://www.yougetsignal.com/tools/open-ports/.
 Enter the IP of the machine running ssv-dkg (if different from the one running the browser) and select the port used in the operator.yaml config file (default: 3030).

+### Step 32: Communicate Operator ID to Cluster

+At this stage you are basically done with Setup Onboarding flow, make sure to communicate back your operator id to your cluster within your dedicated Discord group

+### Step 40: Wait to be added to the Node registry

+You are nearly all good to go - with this you have reached the confirmation step!
+The rest of the steps are outlined in the provided documentation by Lido and require further confirmation by their team before advancing (at least at this stage).
+Please make sure to keep your SSV DKG Service online at least until the DKG ceremony initated by the Cluster leader has ended.